student, staff & faculty recognition

 Faculty member Marian Tripplett was honored alongside her fellow College of Health and Human Services Diversity & Inclusion committee members, with the University Rising Star in Diversity Award.
-The committee has worked dilligently to promote an inclusive environment, and hosted a diversity and inclusing convference for the university and community members.
+The committee has worked diligently to promote an inclusive environment, and hosted a diversity and inclusion conference for the university and community members.
 Thank you for your work towards promoting diversity at WMU!
 Learn more about the award and read the story in WMU News.

 Highlighted in the News

-MSW internships with social workers in Small and Rural Libraries Program featured in two local newsources!
+MSW internships with social workers in Small and Rural Libraries Program featured in two local news sources!